d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 a two-component framework has emerged and been pervasive.
-This idea dates back to William James in the 1890s, who is considered the "Father of American psychology" :cite:`James.2007`.
+This idea dates back to William James in the 1890s, who is considered the "father of American psychology" :cite:`James.2007`.
 In this framework,
 subjects selectively direct the spotlight of attention using both the *nonvolitional cue* and *volitional cue*.